se-edu/addressbook-level25/doc/UserGuide.md

 Shows a list of all persons in the address book.<br>
 Format: `list`

+## Listing all persons : `listsorted`
+Shows a list of all persons in the address book, sorted by name in alphabetical order.<br>
+Format: `listsorted`

 ## Finding all persons containing any keyword in their name: `find`
 Finds persons whose names contain any of the given keywords.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`